DODAS-TS/dodas-apps/docs/community_cms.md

 In the basic implementation has been built on the following assumptions

 1. There is **no Computing Element**.
-Worker nodes \(HTCondor startd processes\) start up as a docker container over Mesos cluster, and auto-join the HTCondor Global-Pool of CMS
+Worker nodes \(HTCondor startd processes\) start up as a docker container over Kubernetes cluster, and auto-join the HTCondor Global-Pool of CMS
 2. Data I/O is meant to rely on AAA xrootd read rule
    1. although there is not technical limitation preventing the usage of local storages.
 3. stage-out relies on a Tier site of CMS, e.g. INFN relies on TI\_IT\_CNAF.
 The result is something like this in the site local config